 3. Venusian Orbiter Mission

-Michael Watkins, director of the Jet Propulsion Laboratory of NASA, said a mission to Venus is worthwhile as so little is known about that planet and NASA would be interested to partner in India’s maiden voyage to Venus.
+Michael Watkins, director of the Jet Propulsion Laboratory of NASA, said a mission to Venus is worthwhile as so little is known about that planet.
+NASA would be interested in collaborating with India’s maiden voyage to Venus.
 ISRO and NASA have begun studies on using electrical propulsion for powering this project.

-Chandrayaan-2 will be India’s second missions to the Moon that is set to launch in the first quarter of 2018.
-It will have an orbiter and lander-rover module that will pick up rock and soil samples for on-site chemical analysis, and data will be relayed to Earth via orbiter.
-The mission is planned to be launched on GSLV Mk II (Geosynchronous Satellite Launch Vehicle) from Sriharikota Island.
+Chandrayaan-2 is India’s second missions to the Moon that was launched in July 2019.
+It has an orbiter and lander-rover module to pick up rock and soil samples for on-site chemical analysis, and data is relayed to Earth via orbiter.
+The spacecraft is launched on GSLV Mk II (Geosynchronous Satellite Launch Vehicle) from Sriharikota Island.

-Chandrayaan-2 has an allocated budget of $91 million, and because of weight restrictions the rocket will not carry any foreign payloads.
+Chandrayaan-2 has an allocated budget of $141 million, and because of weight restrictions, the rocket will not carry any foreign payloads.
 The approximate lift-off mass would be 3,250 kilograms.

-Over $1 billion of budget has been allocated for this project.
-ISRO will provide a launcher, S-band synthetic aperture radar (SAR) payload, spacecraft bus and associated services.
-Whereas, NASA will provide project’s L-band SAR, a payload data subsystem, a solid state recorder and GPS receiver.
+Over $1 billion has been allocated for this project.
+ISRO will provide a launcher, S-band synthetic aperture radar (SAR) payload, spacecraft bus, and associated services.
+Whereas, NASA will provide the project’s L-band SAR, a payload data subsystem, a solid state recorder, and GPS receiver.
 The 3-axis stabilized satellite would weigh 2,600 kilograms and likely to be launched from India, in mid 202o.